 - Go to Home > Styles, and select Heading 1, 2, or 3.

 Use Heading1 style for main headings, Heading2 style for sub-headings, and Heading3 style for sub-sub-headings.
 You can also use more headings if there are more sub-headings under the main heading.

 Very Important: Look through your document and search for all the paragraphs/headings that aren’t showing in the TOC and apply the heading styles to each one of them.

-After successfully applying the heading styles throughout your document, you can now insert the Table of Content without encountering the “No Table of Content entries found” problem.
+After successfully applying the heading styles throughout your document, you can now insert or update the Table of Content without encountering the “No Table of Content entries found” problem.